G-EDM/G-RBLevo/documentation.md

         This value is in percent from the max ADC resolution.
 4096 = 100%.

     # Setpoint max
         Part of the retraction logic.
+The slow average tries to remain below this value.

     # Spindle RPM
         Speed of the spindle stepper that pulls the wire.